Swift-AI/Swift-AI/README.md

 - [ ] Fourier Transform Functions

 ## Installation
-Pick the files you need, drag them into your project.
+Grab the files you need, drag them into your project.
 That was easy!

 ## Usage